sjeruto/sjeruto/README.md

-📫 How to reach me via email; sjeruto@gmail.com
+📫 How to reach me via email: sjeruto@gmail.com